parabix/parabix-devel-mirror/README-icgrep-0.98.txt

 Using the installed LLVM, building icgrep uses the CMake build system generator.
-(IC1)  open a terminal window and cd to the icgrep-build directory (IC2)  enter the following command to build the makefiles cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER:FILEPATH=/usr/bin/clang++ -DCMAKE_C_COMPILER:FILEPATH=/usr/bin/clang ../icgrep
+(IC1)  open a terminal window and cd to the icgrep-build directory (IC2.1)  enter the following command to build the makefiles cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER:FILEPATH=/usr/bin/clang++ -DCMAKE_C_COMPILER:FILEPATH=/usr/bin/clang ../icgrep
+(IC2.2)  to specify the type of supported SIMD operations rather than relying on auto detection cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER:FILEPATH=/usr/bin/clang++ -DCMAKE_C_COMPILER:FILEPATH=/usr/bin/clang -DSIMD_SUPPORT=XXX ../icgrep
+     Where XXX can be SSE2, SSE3, SSE4_1, SSE4_2, AVX1 or AVX2.
 (IC3) Enter the command "make"

 LLVM files are governed by the LLVM Release License in LLVM-LICENSE.txt.